kitkat0202/liri-node-app/README.md

 ### How to Use
+Before you start anything remember to install the node_module packages by running: `npm i` or `npm install`

-In the command terminal use the command
+In the command terminal use the command:
 `node liri.js  <your command>`